Ax-Sch/AlphScore/README.md

 snakemake --cores [number of cores you have]

 ```
 The snakemake pipeline will execute >100,000 jobs.
 For testing, you can set the variable testing=True at the beginning of the pipeline.
+You could also skip the feature extraction part by downloading the file gnomad_extracted_prepro_rec.csv.gz (https://uni-bonn.sciebo.de/s/iE2GcXYUPoYgWHl) and placing it into the directory data/train_testset1/.
+Then you could fit the machine learning models yourself and try to find an even better model.

 This code was tested on a HPC cluster with CentOS Linux 7, miniconda3 and the job scheduler Slurm.
 If you have any questions just message me.